szbl/szbl-content-blocks/README.md

 post type, or for small content that we aren't quite sure where to place, but that should be fully managed by site admins.

-We've used the in the past for:
+We've used Content Blocks for:

 * Slides (for custom home page sliders)
 * Callout/Feature boxes on home pages